1960 United States presidential election in California: Democratic primary

 To precautionarily leave open the campaign's options, on the March 9 deadline to file for the primary, Kennedy filed his own slate of prospective delegates which would be, at least tentatively, registered to run against Brown's slate.
 Humphrey filed a slate of his own later that day.
 This blindsided Brown, who believed that he had secured promises from both candidates that neither of them would run against him in the California primary.

 By the time of the California primary, Humphrey had already ended his campaign.
 Since he had only filed as a precaution for the possibility of Humphrey competing in California, Kennedy attempted to make peace.
 Kennedy withdrew, granting Brown the opportunity to run unopposed.

 Feeling betrayed by Kennedy, Brown did not publicly endorse him, much to the chagrin of the Kennedy campaign.
 Brown, ultimately, held weak control over a fractious state delegation, whose ranks included a number of Stevenson loyalists, and Stevenson had left open the possibility of being drafted as a candidate at the convention.
 After failing to secure a public endorsement from Brown ahead of the convention, Kennedy and his team ultimately resorted to courting individual members of its delegation for their support.

+180,000 people participated in other Democratic primaries, but abstained from the Democratic presidential primary.

 Republican primary

 Nixon won California's Republican primary, in which he was unopposed.

-General election

-Hand counting of ballots in Los Angeles County delayed certification of results.
-This lead Secretary of State Frank M Jordan to champion legislation mandating that counties use voting machines.
-Although he was a California native, Richard Nixon won California by an incredibly narrow margin, throwing the official election outcome into uncertainty for a number of weeks, although Nixon conceded the next day.
+200,000 people participated in other Republican primaries, but abstained from the Republican presidential primary.

+Campaign

+Viva Kennedy clubs were created and registered 150,000 Mexican-Americans to vote.

+Whitaker and Baxter managed Nixon's campaign in the north while Baus and Ross managed his campaign in the south.
+Don Bradley, the executive secretary of the California Democratic Party, managed Kennedy's campaign in the north while Jesse M. Unruh managed his campaign in the south.

+Kennedy was initially believed to have won the state on election night, but absentee ballots resulted in Nixon winning.
+This was the first time since the 1912 election that California supported the losing presidential candidate.
+The Democrats maintained their control over the state legislature in the concurrent elections.